Logo

 Does the loan amount meet your needs?

 You’ll want to consider how much lenders are willing to lend you, and how this matches your financial needs and your budget.
-In fact, some people start out by taking out a loan that is less than what they actually need because it is the largest loan they can afford that fits within their budget.
-This is a rational move, because even if a loan offer is for less than what you ultimately need, the loan can help ease your cash flow and debt burden until you’re able to get perhaps another, second loan to pay down your remaining debt.
+Some people start by taking out a loan that is less than what they need because it is the largest loan they can afford that fits within their budget.
+This is a rational move because even if a loan offer is for less than what you ultimately need, the loan can help ease your cash flow and debt burden until you’re able to get perhaps another, second loan to pay down your remaining debt.

 Can you afford the monthly payment?